 Peggy Baker Dance Projects is dedicated to offering experiences of significance, personal connection, and transformative potential to our audience through the power and beauty of the art of dance.
 Distinguished from the outset by collaborations with extraordinary creators and performers, the company has built an exceptional body of work and a growing slate of education, engagement, and enrichment programs for all ages and abilities.

-The National Creation Fund’s investment of $120,000 will enhance who we are in the dark’s final development trajectory, which culminates in a week-long technical residency in a fully equipped theatre with the entire creative team and all the final design elements.
+The National Creation Fund’s investment of $120,000 enhanced who we are in the dark’s final development trajectory, which culminated in a week-long technical residency in a fully equipped theatre with the entire creative team and the final design elements.

 who we are in the dark is a co-production of the CanDance Network Creation Fund, Danse Danse, National Arts Centre, the Banff Centre and Fall for Dance North in partnership with Canadian Stage and supported by the Canada Council for the Arts.
 Developed with support from the National Arts Centre’s National Creation Fund.

 February 21 to 24, 2019: Bluma Appel Theatre (Toronto) presented by Canadian Stage in collaboration with Fall for Dance North

 February 27 to March 2, 2019: Theatre Maisonneuve (Montreal) presented by Danse Danse